bunsenstraat/remix-workshops-cleanup/TokenCourse/erc721-metadata-ipfs/erc721MetadataIpfs.md

 Click on the upload button and upload the folder with your images.
 Once you've uploaded your folder, you should see the name of your folder and a CID (content identifier) associated with it.
 If the content in the folder changes, the CID will also change.

-You can now access your folder via its CID on IPFS like this:
+To access your folder on IPFS enter this address "https://ipfs.io/ipfs/" and add your CID.
+For our current example you can access your folder like this:
 <a href="https://ipfs.io/ipfs/QmTJok2tju9zstjtAqESdZxTiUiFCBAyApHiDVj4maV75P" target="_blank">
     https://ipfs.io/ipfs/QmTJok2tju9zstjtAqESdZxTiUiFCBAyApHiDVj4maV75P
 </a>